8 Tips on How to Build Customer Retention Email Strategy [+Examples]

 Customers expect a thank you email when they place an order or otherwise engage with your eCommerce site, so this hardly feels like a retention effort at all.
 But a well done thank you email is absolutely a valuable retention tool that helps build customer loyalty.
 When you order from Amazon, you'll get a quick thank you note, branded perfectly to match the site.
 But at the bottom of the email, you'll see a list of products similar to what you just ordered.
 SaaS businesses could easily adopt this to show off different features, or perhaps a tips-and-tricks section.
 The point is for the thank you email to keep the customer engaged.

 Zapiers' customer re-engagement email reminds users of their trial expiration

 Users often sign up for a free trial and lose track of time.
 When that happens, the trial may end without them realizing it.
 Even worse, by the time you send out a reminder that the trial is going to expire soon, they might not have been reminded quick enough to have a solid chance at trying the product out.
-Zapier understands this, so not only do they remind customers of an expiring trial, but they offer to extend it if the customer needs more time.
+Zapier understands this, so not only do they resort to customer retention emails to remind customers of an expiring trial, but they offer to extend it if the customer needs more time.
 This costs them nothing and can be a great way to avoid losing a customer.

 Use Profitwell Retain to automatically reduce churn

 Profitwell Retain is a risk-free way to reduce churn because you only pay for performance.
-Using powerful algorithms combined with Profitwell's vast experience, Retain is the perfect complement to a good email retention strategy.
+Using powerful algorithms combined with Profitwell's vast experience, Retain is the perfect complement to a good retention email strategy.